prdimitrov/SoftUni-Courses/README.md

 # SoftUni-Courses
-Exercises and works from SoftUni Courses
+Exercises and works from SoftUni Courses.
+I edited this on GitHub. 😁